-- 16. Stage result and progression to the next stage - 16.1 At the completion of a stage, a stage result for each student is determined by averaging (with appropriate weighting as necessary) the grades of the modules that comprise that stage of study. - 16.2 When all modules have reached a pass grade, the student is progressed onto the next stage. - 16.3 A board may use its discretion to allow a student to enter stage 2 or stage 3 (or stage 4 of an integrated master's course) carrying a deficiency from a previous stage, normally of up to 20 credits.
-In some circumstances, a board may exercise discretion and allow a student to progress carrying more than 20 credits provided it is reasonable to allow a student to do so given their overall academic record and the extent of the deficiencies to be retrieved. - 16.4 In the case of Higher Education Apprenticeship courses, where a progression board is held part-way through the year, this board may allow a student to make good a failure(s) during the remainder of the year provided it would not overburden the student.
-Where a student's module grade is a low fail or below, the failure will normally be made good after the end of the academic year. - 16.5 Normally a student is not allowed to enter the final stage of an undergraduate course with modules from level 4 outstanding.
-An exception might be made in the case of a level 5 student being recommended to proceed to an Ordinary Degree rather than an Honours Degree.
-Such students can be allowed to proceed to an Ordinary Degree and take 60 level 6 credits alongside the failed level 4 or level 5 modules.
-In such circumstances, a board may exercise its discretion to allow a
+16. Stage result and progression to the next stage

-- student to carry forward level 4 deficiencies to their final year as well as carrying a deficiency of more than 20 credits from level 5. - 16.6 A student who is allowed to proceed to the next stage carrying a deficiency of core modules should normally make good the deficiency by the end of that academic year. - 16.7 At the discretion of a board, a student who is allowed to proceed to the next academic stage carrying a failure(s) in an optional module may be allowed to make good the deficiency in either the same failed module or an approved alternative module of at least the same level and credit value.
-An alternative module should be treated the same as if it was a repeat module. - 16.8 Where a student has credits assessed on a pass/fail basis, those credits should be discounted for the purposes of determining the stage result. - 16.9 Where a course is made up of half-year modules and a progression board is held after the first half-year, this board may allow a student to make good a failure(s) during the second half-year provided it would not overburden the student.
-Where a student's module grade is a low fail or below, the failure will normally be made good after the end of the academic year. - 16.10 Course Leaders have authority to inform students of their provisional module result and any approved remedial action to be undertaken during the second half-year.
+- 16.1 At the completion of a stage, a stage result for each student is determined by averaging (with appropriate weighting as necessary) the grades of the modules that comprise that stage of study. - 16.2 When all modules have reached a pass grade, the student is progressed onto the next stage. - 16.3 A board may use its discretion to allow a student to enter stage 2 carrying a deficiency from a previous stage, normally of up to 20 credits.
+In some circumstances, a board may exercise discretion and allow a student to progress carrying more than 20 credits, provided it is reasonable to allow a student to do so given their overall academic record and the extent of the deficiencies to be retrieved. - 16.4 At the discretion of a board, a student who is allowed to proceed to the next academic stage carrying a failure(s) in an optional module may be allowed to make good the deficiency in either the same failed module or an approved alternative module of at least the same level and credit value.
+An alternative module should be treated the same as if it was a repeat module. - 16.5 Where a student has credits assessed on a pass/fail basis, those credits should be discounted for the purposes of determining the stage result. - 16.6 Where a course is made up of half-year modules and a progression board is held after the first half-year, this board may allow a student to make good a failure(s) during the second half-year provided it would not overburden the student.
+Where a student's module grade is a low fail or below, the failure will normally be made good after the end of the academic year. - 16.7 In the case of Higher Education Apprenticeship courses, where a progression board is held part-way through the year, this board may allow a student to make good a failure(s) during the remainder of the year provided it would not overburden the student.
+Where a student's module grade is a low fail or below, the failure will normally be made good after the end of the academic year. - 16.8 Course Leaders have authority to inform students of their provisional module result and any approved remedial action to be undertaken during the second half-year.